signalsforgranted/draft-grant-ntp-ntpv5-algorithms/draft-grant-ntp-ntpv5-algorithms.md

 ## Use of Extension Fields

-Algorithms may choose to require additional information be sent by either client or server, however this brings the risk of these fields not being sent by peers which do not support.
+Algorithms may choose to require additional information be sent by either client or server, however this brings the risk of these fields not being sent by peers which do not support them.
 Algorithms SHOULD handle the absence of any extension fields and define behaviour when they are not present.

 ## Use of non-UTC timescales

 In addition to UTC, NTPv5 includes support for the transmission of TAI, UT1, and leap-smeared UTC timescales.
-Implementations SHOULD NOT mix timestamps from different timescales when performing calculations, and it's recommended they minimise the conversion of timescales where possible to reduce potential confusion and aide in accuracy.
+Implementations should not mix timestamps from different timescales when performing calculations, and it's recommended they minimise the conversion of timescales where possible to reduce potential confusion and aide in accuracy.
 Algorithms may choose to support a limited number of timescales.

 ## Leap Seconds and Leap Second Smearing

-TODO: Cover smearing and leap seconds.
-NTPv5 already has normative language around not including leap seconds on smeared timescale, however, NTP implementations should have some accommodation for leap second action (adding/removing) that may be linked to synchronisation in some way.
+Leap seconds are inserted (in the case of positive leap seconds) or removed (in the case of negative leap seconds) at the beginning of the last second of the scheduled leap second day, which may be the last day of any UTC month but preferentially scheduled for December and June, and secondarily March and September [TF.460].
+Existing NTP implementations have one of multiple approaches to applying leap seconds to system time; they may "freeze" the clock where the leap second is inserted at the beginning of the last second of the day, or where the system clock is "slewed" or "smeared" either before or commencing from the the leap second [RFC7164], keeping system time monotonic but less accurate during the period.

+TODO: Write considerations for implementors.

 # NTPv4 Algorithm use with NTPv5